mikej/git-intro/git-intro-slides.md

 ---
 #Thanks
-All diagrams taken from the **Pro Git** book written by Scott Chacon and Ben Straub  published under the [Creative Commons Attribution Non Commercial Share Alike 3.0 licence](http://creativecommons.org/licenses/by-nc-sa/3.0/)
+All diagrams used are from the **Pro Git** book written by Scott Chacon and Ben Straub  published under the [Creative Commons Attribution Non Commercial Share Alike 3.0 licence](http://creativecommons.org/licenses/by-nc-sa/3.0/)
 Available at: [git-scm.com/book](https://git-scm.com/book/en/v2)

 Questions and feedback?